Skip to content

 Everything you’ve been told to worry about, answered straight.

 There's a lot of fear sold about cellulose, mostly by people who'd rather sell you batts.
-Here are the five I hear most, with the short answer and a link to the full story.
+Here are the five I hear most, with a plain answer and a link to the full story.

 “Doesn’t it settle and sag?”